fcla/xmlresolution/README.md

 XML Resolution Service
 ======================
 Consider a collection of XML documents.
-You would like to gather up all of the schemas necessary to understand those documents.
+You would like to gather up all of the schemas necessary to understand those documents for preservation purposes.
 This web service helps you do that, in three RESTful steps:

   1. Create a collection resource.
   2. POST some XML documents to the collection.
-  3. GET the collection, retrieving a tar file of the schemas and a manifest.
+  3. GET the collection, retrieving a tar file of the XML schemas and a manifest of what was done.

-The original XML documents are not kept nor are they returned in the tar file.
+The original XML documents are not returned.
 It is recommended that you use this with a caching proxy such as squid.

 Envronment
 ----------

 In your web server you should set up some environment variables:

-  * SetEnv RACK_ENV development - still in beta
+  * SetEnv DATA_ROOT - where you'll save information about the schemas and document collections.
   * SetEnv RESOLVER_PROXY sake.fcla.edu:3128 - an optional squid caching proxy
   * SetEnv LOG_FACILITY LOG_LOCAL2 - optionally a facility code if using syslog for logging